stevepurdie/saap-docs/content/for-developers/access-your-cluster.md

 1. Click on drop down toggle for the relevant cluster:

-    1. Select `OpenShift Web Console` to open the Openshift Web Console.
+    1. Select `OpenShift Web Console` to open the OpenShift Web Console.

         ![OpenShift Console](images/saap-admin-view.png)